PoisotLab/ms_metaweb_transfer/manuscript.md

 @Maiorano2020TetEu and @OConnor2020UnvFoo, this seems like a reasonable assumption, although one that does not hold for all metawebs.
-We used the thresholding approach presented in @Poisot2021ImpMam, and picked a cutoff that maximized Youden's $J$ statistic (@Youden1950IndRat; a measure of the informedness (trust) of predictions); the resulting cutoff was 0.22, and gave an accuracy above 0.99.
+We used the thresholding approach presented in @Poisot2021ImpMam, and picked a cutoff that maximized Youden's $J$ statistic (a measure of the informedness (trust) of predictions; @Youden1950IndRat); the resulting cutoff was 0.22, and gave an accuracy above 0.99.

 The left and right subspaces for the European metaweb, accompanied by the